 - The ISO 16355-1 high-level process stages (while ignoring its current ‘discussive’ techniques and Annex);

 - Generic in nature – i.e. non-prescriptive and universally applicable to any type of product, service and organisation.
-The model may helpfully, but optionally, suggest associated tools for different types of developments.
+It could optionally suggest associated tools for different types of developments.

 - Reserve organised space for playing around with and allowing a naturally motivated exploring of the design problem.
 Dependence on artistic freedom is of course a myth; but the designer must not feel artistically constrained either.
 The QFD approach and tools must remain subordinate to the development team and never feel the other way around.

-- Concurrent design of the product and its production processes, in the concept and layout design stages – e.g. we think about the production/delivery process when selecting materials and when arranging mechanical layout;
+- Concurrent design of the product and its production processes, in the concept and layout design stages – e.g. we think about the production/delivery process when selecting materials and when arranging mechanical layout.
+There must be space for robust engineering design and process efficiency objectives, which have parallel thinking and integration between the product and process development stages.
+This can be prioritised into the HoQ context weightings;

 - Sequential design of the product and its production processes, in the detailing stage – i.e. the product design must be fixed, before the final process details can become fixed, and so on;